-When the DISC·AUX button is pushed with the system off and the Bluetooth® audio device connected, the system will turn on.
-If another audio source is playing and the Bluetooth® audio device is connected, push the DISC·AUX button repeatedly until the display changes to the Bluetooth® audio mode.
+When the DISC·AUX button is pushed with the system off and the Bluetooth[®] audio device connected, the system will turn on.
+If another audio source is playing and the Bluetooth[®] audio device is connected, push the DISC·AUX button repeatedly until the display changes to the Bluetooth[®] audio mode.

-When the work or Have button is pushed for more than 1.5 seconds while a Bluetooth[®] audio file is being played, the Bluetooth[®] audio device will play while forwarding or rewinding.
+When the well as button is pushed for more than 1.5 seconds while a Bluetooth[®] audio file is being played, the Bluetooth[®] audio device will play while forwarding or rewinding.
 When the button is released, the Bluetooth[®] audio device will return to normal play speed.

-When the well or leave button is pushed for less than 1.5 seconds while a Bluetooth audio file is being played, the next track or the beginning of the current track on the Bluetooth audio device will be played.
+When the work or results button is pushed for less than 1.5 seconds while a Bluetooth audio file is being played, the next track or the beginning of the current track on the Bluetooth audio device will be played.
 The multi-function controller can also be used to select tracks when the Bluetooth audio play mode screen is shown on the display.
 (Bluetooth audio will be indicated on the header of the screen.)

-RDM REPEAT (RPT), RANDOM (RDM):
+RPT RDM REPEAT (RPT), RANDOM (RDM):

-To change the play mode, push the hutton repeatedly and the mode changes as follows.
+To change the play mode, push the RPM button repeatedly and the mode changes as follows.

-Normal \to Shuffle All Tracks \to Shuffle Group \to Repeat 1 Track \to Repeat All Tracks \to Repeat Group \to Normal
+Normal → Shuffle All Tracks → Shuffle Group → Repeat 1 Track → Repeat All Tracks → Repeat Group → Normal